mobile-bungalow/blog/pages/posts/pinhole_and_dollhouse.md

 ![diablo screen grab](/assets/diablo.webp)

 Action rpg's use a few visual tricks to make their top down camera less frustrating.
 Today I'm going to focus on three methods of dollhousing, or turning objects inbetween the player and camera transparent.
+The methods I've picked are generalizeable to multiple, dynamic, camera angles and require very little scene preperation and scripting to be leveraged effectively.

 ## Raycasting